The Linera banner

 • On certain Linux distributions, you may have to install development packages such as g++, libclang-dev and libssl-dev.

-For MacOS, see the installation section on GitHub.
+For MacOS support and for additional requirements needed to test the Linera protocol itself, see the installation section on GitHub.

 Installing from crates.io